oiax/tgweb/README.md

 </body>
 ```

-However, as we will see shortly, the `${...}` notation used in the `class` attribute of HTML
+However, the `${...}` notation does not make sense for `class` attributes;
-elements has a different meaning.

-### Defining an alias to a set of class tokens
+the method of embedding property values in `class` attributes will be explained shortly.

+### Defining style aliases

-A property defined with in the "style" table can be used to give an alias to a set of class
+A property defined in the "style" table can be used to give an alias to a set of class tokens.
-tokens.
-The value of a property defined in the "style" table must always be a string.
+We call this a _style alias_.
+The value of a style alias must always be a string.

-To embed an alias defined as such into the value of a `class` attribute, use the `${...}` notation.
+To embed a style alias defined as such into the value of a `class` attribute, use the `tg:class`
+attribute.

 ```html
 ---